stereoket/capow/mozfest-2012/GeneralNotes.md

 Reached out to:

-- Greg Park - writer with marvel (encouraged to use vision machin as its CC body of work)
+- Greg Pak - writer with marvel (encouraged to use vision machine as its CC body of work)
 	- http://www.visionmachine.net
 - Slymongoose
 	- http://www.defendini.com/bib/ responsive, but bubbles and lettering are still difficulties